-Draw the Ss' attention to task 3 on page 49 and have them complete the paragraph with the correct postpositions paying attention to Remember box.
+Draw the Ss' attention to task on page 49 in order to revise the Direct and Indirect Speech taught in the previous grade.
+Get them to change the sentences from Direct into Indirect Speech.
+Have them complete the paragraph with the correct prepositions paying attention to Remember box.